 After you finish a task, you can mark that task as done.
 From the image above, you can see that the task "MA HW" is at

 number 1 on the list.
-Therefore, to mark that task as done, type marktask 1
+Therefore, to mark that task as done, type marktask 1 and this should be your result:

 Here you might ask "Why is the task MA HW moved to number 3?".
 That is because we want you to see the tasks that you have not finished first when you look at the list.
 More details are given in the Notes about tasks order section.